Harmonics of Parton Saturation in Lepton-Jet Correlations at the EIC

 At last, let us discuss the QED modification to the anisotropy $\langle \cos n\phi \rangle$.
 As noted by Ref.~\cite{Hatta:2021jcd}, this modification can occur when we turn on the final-state photon emissions from the electron side.
 In this case, we find that the formula of $\langle \cos n\phi \rangle$ in Eq.(\ref{eq:azimuthal_asym}) can be modified by the following two corrections.
 First, the QED Sudakov form factor should be added, which reads with $m_e$ the electron mass and $\alpha_{e}$ the QED coupling.
 Second, the Fourier coefficient $\alpha_s C_F c_n $ is replaced by $\alpha_s C_F c_n+\alpha_{e} c_{n}^\gamma$, where

 We note that $c_{n}^\gamma$ is in line with $c_n(R)$ in the small-$R$ limit when $R$ is substituted with $m_e^2/P_\perp^2$, except for the overall factor $(-1)^n$.
 Moreover, despite the fact that the QED coupling $\alpha_{e}\approx 1/137$ is much smaller than that in QCD, the soft photon contribution to the anisotropy is enhanced by the large logarithm $\ln (P_\perp^2/m_e^2)$ in the correlation region.
-The numerical impact of the QED modifications is evaluated in the next section.

 {\it Numeric analysis } To numerically study the harmonic coefficients $\langle \cos n\phi \rangle $ in LJC, we employ the GBW model~\cite{Golec-Biernat:1998zce} and the solution of the running-coupling Balitsky-Kovchegov~(rcBK) equation~\cite{Balitsky:1995ub, Kovchegov:2006wf, Kovchegov:1999yj, Kovchegov:2006vj, Albacete:2010sy,Golec-Biernat:2001dqn,Albacete:2007yr,Balitsky:2006wa,Gardi:2006rp,Albacete:2007yr,Balitsky:2007feb,Berger:2010sh} for the dipole S-matrix ${\cal S}_x(r_{\perp})$.
 For the gold nucleus target, the corresponding saturation momentum is chosen as $Q_{s,A}^2\approx 5Q_{s,p}^2$, where $Q_{s,p}$ is the proton saturation momentum.
 In the GBW model, ${\cal S}_x(r_{\perp})=e^{-r_{\perp}^2Q_s^2(x)/4}$, $Q_{s,p}^2(x)=(x_0/x)^{0.28}~\text{GeV}^2$ with $x_0 = 3\times 10^{-4}$.
 The modefied MV model~\cite{Fujii:2013gxa,Albacete:2010sy}, which gives ${\cal S}_{x_0}(r_{\perp})=\exp \left[-(r_{\perp}^{2} Q_{s 0}^{2}) ^{1.118}\ln (1/(0.24 r_{\perp})+e)/4\right]$ with $Q_{s0,p}^2=0.16$~GeV$^2$ at $x_0=0.01$, sets the initial conditions for the rcBK evolution.
 As a comparison, we also compute $\langle \cos n\phi \rangle $ in the TMD framework following Ref.~\cite{Hatta:2021jcd} with collinear parton distribution functions (PDFs) as inputs.
 Here we adopt the NLO PDF sets of CT18A~\cite{Hou:2019efy} and EPPS21~\cite{Eskola:2021nhw} parametrizations for proton and the gold nucleus, respectively.